Upgrade of the Diagnostic Neutral Beam Injector for the RFX-mod2 experiment: Acknowledgements

 \section{Acknowledgements}

-This work has been funded by the European Union - NextGenerationEU.
+This work has been funded by the European Union - NextGenerationEU (Mission 4, Component 2, CUP B53C22003070006).
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Commission.
 Neither the European Union nor the European Commission can be held responsible for them.

 The authors thank L. Baseggio, D. Fasolo, M. Fincato, L. Franchin, G. Passalacqua and E. Zerbetto for their support in the activities of the project.